 Dennis Hobbs is Vice-President, Client Services at Eisen Consulting Group.
-His organization is one of many that offer career transition support to those who have recently found themselves out of work and are often in a state of shock.
-Hobbs is the guy you meet right after you’ve been hit with the news that your services are no longer required.
+His organization offers career transition support to those who have recently found themselves out of work and are often in a state of shock.
+He's someone you meet right after you're hit with the news that your services are no longer required.

 Be polite but non-committal about follow-ups when friends come calling with early opportunities.
-Buy time for yourself to look honestly at what has happened and make an informed and realistic decision about the future.
+Buy time for yourself to look honestly at what has happened.
+Then make an informed and realistic decision about the future.

-2. Take stock of your personal situation
+2. Review your finances and personal situation

-3. Settle with your employer
+3. Negotiate your severance package and settle with your employer

 4. Be realistic about what you can achieve and when